strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Multi-user Kibana configuration
 ...............................

-Kibana needs a dedicated kibana account to manage kibana configuration, with the CREATE, ALTER, MODIFY, SELECT cassandra permissions.
+Kibana needs a dedicated kibana account to manage the kibana configuration, with the CREATE, ALTER, MODIFY, SELECT cassandra permissions.

 .. code::